Introduction and Index To All Four Sections

 Remember that the imposition of conditions in no way nullifies the freeness of the gift.
 Perhaps a couple of simple analogies will sufficiently illustrate when I mean.

-2.)
-It is similar to a situation in which a very wealthy man "gives" a Rolls Royce to a much poorer man, on condition that he take care of it - keep it washed and waxed, change the oil regularly etc. Moreover, the rich man promised to send someone over to help maintain it.
-The recipient could never have afforded this car even if he were to save his pennies for his entire life but now all he had to do was stretch out his hand for the keys and bless his good fortune.
-Now in possession of such a beautiful and valuable piece of machinery would he not be a fool to neglect its upkeep especially considering he could never ever own something as beautiful.
+However, he will have help.
+The rich man has promised to send someone over to help maintain the car.
+The recipient could never have afforded this vehicle even if he were to save his pennies for his entire life.
+But now all he had to do was stretch out his hand for the keys and bless his good fortune.
+Now in possession of such a beautiful and valuable piece of machinery would he not be a fool to neglect its upkeep?

 Salvation is a gift of His grace offered to us by the Father because He doesn't want any of us to perish.
 However, numerous texts tell us we that there are conditions - we have to do something - live a certain way in order to be admitted into God's kingdom.
 We have to take care of the gift.
 See The Warning of the Bible.